Parc 55 and Hilton Union Square (Review)

 Parc 55 Hotel

 There was also a tablet on the desk with information about what was happening at the hotel or in the neighborhood.
-It said, “This navigator tablet is provided compliments of Hilton Parc 55 hotel for use during your stay”.
+It said, “This navigator tablet is provided compliments of Hilton Parc 55 Hotel for use during your stay”.
 As I understand you can take it out as you explore, just don’t forget to leave it in the room when you checkout.
-I have seen this sort of system in a few different hotels on my travels but this one seemed to work better than some of the ones I have encountered.
+I have seen this sort of system in a few different hotels on my travels, but this one seemed to work better than some of the ones I have encountered.

 Fitness Center

 The large fitness center was lovely.
 It could easily hold more equipment.
-I always enjoy when the equipment in the fitness center faces a window with a view instead of a blank wall.
+I always enjoy it when the equipment in the fitness center faces a window with a view instead of a blank wall.

 Dining